Average full article read:

 You can now paste any Public Wakelet URL on to a OneNote page and it will render the entire Wakelet as a live embed on the OneNote page.

 NOTE: Due to a very recent Chrome browser issue, copying and pasting the URL from the address bar into OneNote will not automatically render the Wakelet.
-Pasting the URL from Edge, IE, Notepad, or other any other location works.
+Pasting the URL from Microsoft Edge, IE, Notepad, or other any other location works.
 OneNote is exploring a Chrome browser work-around to fix this

 You can now create pages, section, and even entire notebooks chock-full of Wakelets!
 It’s a true “Better Together” 🌊💜 scenario!